Zackhardtoname/internships/README.md

 - Please kindly consider starring this repo (top right corner) to help it grow and make revisiting it easier for you

 * Helpful sites to find internships are [LinkedIn](https://www.linkedin.com/), [Indeed](https://www.indeed.com/), [Glassdoor](https://www.glassdoor.com/), [StackOverflow](https://stackoverflow.com/jobs), [BuiltIn](https://builtin.com/) (has different websites for NYC, Chicago, Seattle, Boston, LA, Colorado, Austin), and [AngelList](https://angel.co/) (startups)
+* <u>Difference between this and other platforms</u>
+  * Not everyone has access to Handshake
+  * You can download all the data from this repo as a CSV file and use Excel to keep track of them
+  * The repo is community maintained and crowdsourced, offering many advantages.
+For instance, someone contacted me about how bad/shady one of the companies is, and the community can respond faithfully

 ## Contributions